futurice/vor/vor-image-client/README.md

 # Vör Image Client

-## A light-weight node.js client(server) installed in Rasperry PI 2
+## A light-weight node.js client(server) installed in Raspberry PI 2
 - connects to backend using websockets
 - takes a picture on socket event